The project for the children, pregnant women and mothers

 Prisons hold children up to 4 years old.
 They are with their incarcerated mothers, and need support.
 The children suffer, because the Prisons Act does not address their needs, and the food they get is therefore at the discretion of the Officer in Charge at the individual prison.
 Often, the children have to share their mothers meagre ration.
 Further, they grow up in a stressful environment with little positive stimulation.
-Our projects set out to change that:
+Our projects set out to alleviate these problems:

 The staple food in correctional facilityies are nshima (maize porridge), beans and/or kapenta (little pieces of dried fish of poor quality) from the prisons, which is far from nutritous enough for healthy development.
 The mothers and pregnant women therefore receive a food pack from Ubumi with nutritional supplements, soap and other necessities once a month in each of 'our' four female correctional facilities (Mukobeko, Chipata, Kamfinsa and Lusaka).